Web Standards

 Form Component

-Section titled “Form Component”Frizzante provides a builtin <Form>
+Section titled “Form Component”Frizzante provides a <Form>

 component that manages